ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 To make it happen, click the green run icon to launch the default run configuration for your connected development board.

 Alternatively, open the context menu (right-click, ctrl-click) on the `mbed-os-example-blinky` project and select `Run As > Run Configurations...` from the menu.
-You can also use the menu by selecting `Run > Run Configurations` (both ways shown below).
+You can also use the menu by selecting `Run > Run Configurations`.

 In the `Run Configurations` window, right-click on `Mbed Deploy`, and select `New` to create an `Mbed Deploy` run configuration.
 This creates the run configuration you need to populate with details of your project and target.
 For project (if everything isn’t already populated), click `Choose`, and select the `mbed-os-example-blinky` project.
 The binary Mbed Studio builds fills in automatically.
 If you used a different project name, the binary name reflects that.
 Finally, click the Refresh button to ensure that the current target board’s ID updates if it hasn’t already.